alsash110/comm-2216-obs/docs/navigation-structure.md

 ---

 ## [](#header-2)Introduction:
-One of the main feature of OBS is to video recording from various of sources such as screen, running application(game, IDE), and camera.
+One of the main features of OBS is video-recording from various sources such as display, running application(games, IDE), camera, and etc.

 ---

 ## [](#header-2)Process of Recording:

-1. Pre-requests: To start recording in OBS you need at least one scene and one source set up; For instruction of setting up scenes and sources can refer to [scenes and sources](scenessources.md).
+1. Pre-requests: To start recording in OBS you need at least one scene and one source set up; For the instruction of setting up scenes and sources can refer to [scenes and sources](scenessources.md).
 Here is how the scene and source section should look like when ready to record:
 >![sourcebox](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/OBS-recording-1.png?raw=true "source box"){: .d-inline-block	}

 2. Navigate to the **SETTINGS** interface from the *Controls* section: